wultra/powerauth-crypto/docs/Activation-Recovery.md

 1. PowerAuth Client encrypts payload containing `KEY_DEVICE_PUBLIC` with an application scoped ECIES (level 2, `sh1="/pa/activation"`).
 Let's call the result of this step as `ACTIVATION_DATA`.

-1. PowerAuth Client encrypts payload containing `ACTIVATION_DATA`, `RECOVERY_CODE` and `RECOVERY_PUK` with an application scoped ECIES (level 1, `sh1="/pa/generic/application"`) and sends HTTPS request to the `/pa/v3/activaion/create` endpoint.
+1. PowerAuth Client encrypts payload containing `ACTIVATION_DATA`, `RECOVERY_CODE` and `RECOVERY_PUK` with an application scoped ECIES (level 1, `sh1="/pa/generic/application"`) and sends HTTPS request to the `/pa/v3/activation/create` endpoint.

-1. Intermediate Server Application decrypts ECIES envelope, with an application scoped ECIES (level 1, `sh1="/pa/generic/application"`) and asks PowerAuth Server to create a recovery activation.
+1. Intermediate Server Application decrypts ECIES envelope, with an application scoped ECIES (level 1, `sh1="/pa/generic/application"`) and asks PowerAuth Server to create an activation using recovery code.
 At this step, the `RECOVERY_CODE` can be used to identify the user.

 1. PowerAuth Server receives `RECOVERY_CODE`, `RECOVERY_PUK` and `ACTIVATION_DATA` from Intermediate Server Application.
 The `RECOVERY_CODE` identifies the record containing information about the user and the next valid Recovery PUK.
-The record also may optionally contain an information about an associated activation (let's call it "old activation").
+The record also may optionally contain an information about an associated activation (let's call it "original activation").

 1. PowerAuth Server validates whether the value stored in the database match the received `RECOVERY_PUK`.
    - If the received `RECOVERY_PUK` doesn't match, then the counter of failed attempts for particular `RECOVERY_CODE` is increased.
 If the maximum number of failed attempts is reached, then the `RECOVERY_CODE` is blocked.
 See [Recovery Code states](#recovery-code-and-puk-states).